-Educate inmates and teach them how to be good citizens and pay them a fair minimum wage while working in prison which will allow them to build a bank account and pay any fines or restitution payments to victims.
+Make sure all Incarcerated people have access to education and get paid a fair minimum wage while working in prison which will allow them to build a bank account and pay any fines or restitution payments to victims.
+No more slave labor!

 Provide inmates with access to quality mental healthcare including therapy and anger management skills.

-Develop programs to prepare inmates for life after prison in order to reduce the high rate of recidivism.
+Develop programs, like the NYCHA Family Reentry Program, to prepare people for life after prison in order to reduce the high rate of recidivism.
 Right now, when someone gets out of prison, they face hiring and housing discrimination so it’s no wonder they end up back in the system.
 We need to provide them with tools, skills and the hope needed to live better lives after release.

 Push to end the privatization of prisons.
 No one should ever make money off imprisoned people.